 Chemical vapor deposition is a common method of thin-film deposition.
 The popularity of this method can be ascribed to some of its benefits.
 Some of these benefits are highlighted below.

-- Chemical vapor deposited products have high purity.
+- High purity: Chemical vapor-deposited products exhibit high levels of purity.

 Applications of Chemical Vapor Deposition